jfet97/omniclone/README.md

 });
 ```

-## what about String, Boolean, Number, Error, Promise, Map, Set, WeakMap and WeakSet objects?
+## what about String, Boolean, Number, Error, Promise, Map, Set, WeakMap, WeakSet, ArrayBuffer and TypedArray objects?

 String, Boolean and Number objects passed to `omniclone` as sources will produce `null`.\
 Error objects passed to `omniclone` as sources will produce `null` if the `discardErrorObjects` is set to `true` (as default).\